sertansenturk/predominantmelodymakam/README.md

     pip install -e .

 The algorithm uses several modules in Essentia.
 Follow the [instructions](essentia.upf.edu/documentation/installing.html) to install the library.
+Then you should link the python bindings of Essentia in the virtual encironment:

+    ln -s /usr/local/lib/python2.7/dist-packages/essentia env/lib/python2.7/site-packages

-Then you can install the rest of the dependencies:
+Finally you can install the rest of the dependencies:

     pip install -r requirements